catseye/DAM/README.md

 **DAM** is a tiny library for creating bits of an HTML5 document.
 (I'd say "for creating UIs" but that may be overstating it a tad.)
-It's written in ES5 Javascript (so it can be used directly by most modern web browsers) and it's about 1K in size (uncompressed).
+It's written in ES5 Javascript, so it can be used directly by most modern web browsers, and it's about 1K in size (uncompressed).
 It comes with a "standard widget library" that bloats it to about 6K.

-The current version of DAM is 0.1.
+The current version of DAM is 0.1-PRE.

 Basic usage
 -----------

-Basically you can use it like this:
+If you want to just drop DAM's basic functionality into a web page, you can use it like this:

-    <script src="dam.js"></script>
+    <script>var module = {};</script><script src="dam.js"></script><script>var DAM = module.exports;</script>
     <script>
       var div=DAM.maker('div'), p=DAM.maker('p'), span=DAM.maker('span'), button=DAM.maker('button');
       var d = div(